Minahhh666/DublinBikes/README.md

 The website provides real-time information regarding the availability of bikes and stands at each station in Dublin.
 Additionally, it offers weather information.

-Included extras are the following:

-- Full screen mode
-- Find my Location

-The functionality of the project is verified on two computers with distinct operating systems.

 ### Dependencies